novalingua/novalingua.github.io/content/blog/sample-essays/mandatory-volunteering-sample/index.md

     - writing
     - sample
 ---
+{{< lead >}}
+Some people believe that teenagers should be required to do unpaid community work in their free time.
+This can benefit teenagers and the community as well.
+To what extent do you agree or disagree?
+{{< /lead >}}
 Many people argue that there should be <mark>compulsory</mark> volunteering for adolescents.
 Even though community work would benefit the volunteers and society at large, forcing people to work against their will is not a <mark>recipe for success</mark>.

 It is undeniable that volunteering or charity work is beneficial to both the helper and the community. <mark>To wit</mark>, all over the world, there have been many volunteer programs designed to help the <mark>less fortunate</mark> that are aimed specifically at teenagers.
 The vast majority of these programs are <mark>resounding successes</mark>, managing to <mark>simultaneously</mark> better the community and provide opportunities for young people to have <mark>meaningful, rewarding experiences</mark>.
 Despite these successes, there have not been any <mark>legally mandated</mark> programs, and <mark>for good reason</mark>.